austainodedon/TeamworkUniAbuja/README.md

 > Social network for Students with interest in software development

- This is a small social network app that includes authentication, profiles and forum posts for students of University of Abuja.
+ This is a small social network app for students in Universityof Abuja who have interest in programming to bond well it includes authentication, profiles and forum posts for students.

 ## App Info